China–Arab relations: 20th century

-Republic of China Chinese Muslim National Revolutionary Army General Ma Bufang with the Kuomintang ambassador to Saudi Arabia in 1955.

 The Republic of China under the Kuomintang had established relations with Egypt and Saudi Arabia in the 1930s.
 The Chinese government sponsored students like Wang Jingzhai and Muhammad Ma Jian to go the Al-Azhar University to study.
 Muslim pilgrims also made the Hajj to Mecca from China.

 Ma Bufang in Egypt in 1955.

 Chinese Muslims were sent to Saudi Arabia and Egypt to denounce the Japanese during the Second Sino-Japanese War.

 The Fuad Muslim Library in China was named after King Fuad I of Egypt by the Chinese Muslim Ma Songting.

 In 1939 Isa Yusuf Alptekin and Ma Fuliang (馬賦良) were sent by the Kuomintang to Middle Eastern countries such as Egypt, Turkey, and Syria to gain support for China in the Second Sino-Japanese War.
 Others included Wang Zengshan, Xue Wenbo, and Lin Zhongming.
 The Hui Muslim Imam Da Pusheng (达浦生) also toured the Middle East to confront Japanese propagandists in Arab countries and denounce their invasion to the Islamic world.
 He directly confronted Japanese agents in Arab countries and challenged them in public over their propaganda.
 He went to British India, Hejaz in Saudi Arabia and Cairo in Egypt.

 Ambassador Wang Shi-ming was a Chinese Muslim, and the Republic of China ambassador to Kuwait.

 Before 1955, the People's Republic of China (PRC) did not have a stance on the Arab-Israeli conflict.
 This was largely because the PRC had few diplomatic contacts with Israel and the independent Arab states recognized the ROC at the time and not the PRC.

 Ma Bufang and Family in Egypt in 1954.